yknaka/sshaa/README.md

 The analysis results will be output to the file specified by 'export_aa_stat_name' or 'export_aa_stat_by_ip_name'.

+And the day-of-week analysis is output as a graph and CSV file.
+Names of these files are change by 'export_weekday_graph' and 'export_weekday_list'.

 If the IP matches the condition specified in 'alert_ip', 'export_alert_aa_stat_name' and 'export_alert_aa_stat_by_ip_name' will also be active.

 ### export_all_ip: